 "This was never your home, Jordan," she admonished herself through tears.
 "This was never a life that really belonged to you.
-Just remember that and that Rafe was never yours and you'll make it."
+Just remember that.
+Rafe was never yours."

 The tears kept coming even as she tried to stop them.
 Fifteen minutes must have passed before she could even halfway get a hold of herself.
 She sighed and grabbed for the duffel bag.
 She unzipped it and looking through watery eyes, she pulled out her collection of IDs.
-Which person would she be now?
+Who would she be now?
 She wondered.
-Marie Guthrie sounded okay though she really didn't care for it either.
-She liked Jordan Ridgeway, her own name, and the name Rafe knew her by.
+Marie Guthrie sounded okay, though she really didn't care for it either.
+She liked Jordan Ridgeway; the name Rafe knew her by.
 She liked the way her name sounded on his lips.
 But she had known this day would come and it had.
 She was running away and she wasn't coming back.

 She tucked the ID back in the bag and rezipped it.
 "Alright, Marie," she said.
 "Let's go."
 Her stomach was all twisted up in knots but she had no choice but to go.
 If she stuck around, she was going to lose everything anyway and this way, she wouldn't have to see the disappointment in Rafe's eyes when he realized who she was and what she had done.

 She pulled the strap of the duffel over her slim shoulder and then started for the door.
-She would take the back way out, go down the fire escape.
-She would escape somehow though she would always feel tethered to her past.
+She would take the back way out; go down the fire escape.

-She went to the refrigerator and grabbed a few bananas and a bottle of water for the long drive and was then ready to go.
+She went to the refrigerator and grabbed a few bananas and a bottle of water for the long drive, and then she was ready to go.
 As ready as she could possibly be.

-"Marie Guthrie, be Marie Guthrie," she whispered.
+"Marie Guthrie.
+You have to be Marie Guthrie," she whispered.
 "Jordan doesn't exist anymore."
 She was heading to the window to pull it open when the doorbell suddenly rang.
 She paused in the middle of the floor like a deer caught in the headlights.
 "Ohmigod!" she whispered hoarsely.
-"The cops.
+"The cops!
 Sheryl must have called them."

 Jordan was caught between wanting to run away from Salem and wanting to run right into Rafe's strong arms.
-Her heart was playing with her head and she didn't appreciate it.
+Her heart was playing with her head, and she really didn't appreciate it.

 She knew she couldn't do this to him though.
 That he deserved better than to be wrapped up in her dramas.